core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 If either of the following conditions holds, a recipient endpoint MUST discard the incoming protected message:

-   - The Group Flag is set to 0 and the retrieved Security Context is associated with an OSCORE group, but the endpoint does not support the pairwise mode.
+   - The Group Flag is set to 0 and the retrieved Security Context is associated with an OSCORE group, but the endpoint does not support the pairwise mode or one of the following algorithms are unset: the AEAD Algorithm and the Pairwise Key Agreement Algorithm.

-   - The Group Flag is set to 1 and the retrieved Security Context is associated with an OSCORE group, but the endpoint does not support the group mode.
+   - The Group Flag is set to 1 and the retrieved Security Context is associated with an OSCORE group, but the endpoint does not support the group mode or one of the following algorithms are unset: the Group Encryption Algorithm and the Signature Algorithm.

    - The Group Flag is set to 1 but there is no Security Context associated with an OSCORE group.

       Future specifications may define how to process incoming messages protected with Security Contexts as in {{RFC8613}}, when the Group Flag bit is set to 1.

-Otherwise, if a Security Context associated with an OSCORE group and valid to process, the recipient endpoint processes the message with Group OSCORE, using the group mode (see {{mess-processing}}) if the Group Flag is set to 1, or the pairwise mode (see {{sec-pairwise-protection}}) if the Group Flag is set to 0.
+Otherwise, if a Security Context associated with an OSCORE group is retrieved, the recipient endpoint processes the message with Group OSCORE, using the group mode (see {{mess-processing}}) if the Group Flag is set to 1, or the pairwise mode (see {{sec-pairwise-protection}}) if the Group Flag is set to 0.

 Note that, if the Group Flag is set to 0, and the recipient endpoint retrieves a Security Context which is valid to process the message but is not associated with an OSCORE group, then the message is processed according to {{RFC8613}}.